 AI, Art and editing pics

-The last days i had many discussions about the topic of AI image generators and art.
-With tools like DALL-E, Midjourney or Stable Diffusion i can create images just with a short description and some parameters, although i think AI is a misleading term here.
-The algorithms are not intelligent or sentient, although they combine content.
-It feels more like a remix generator feeded from existing knowledge (the training data).
-Since the beginning of the month i got a Midjourney Subscription to test one of the generators out and i used it pretty often to get a feeling for the process and potential.
-The surreal images and the open social nature of Midjourney is really interesting and it feels kinda unique but after some time i am not really sure what to think about the image generators if i want to have a sophisticated opinion, but one thing is for sure: they are a gamechanger.
+The last few days, I’ve had a lot of discussions about AI image generators and art.
+With tools like DALL-E, Midjourney, or Stable Diffusion, you can create images from just a short description and some parameters - though I think “AI” is a misleading term here.
+These algorithms aren’t intelligent or sentient; they’re more like remix generators, fed with existing knowledge (the training data).
+Since the beginning of the month, I’ve had a Midjourney subscription to test one of the generators.
+I’ve used it often to get a feel for the process and its potential.
+The surreal images and the open, social nature of Midjourney are really interesting and feel unique, but after a while, I’m not sure what to think about these image generators if I want to have a sophisticated opinion.
+One thing is for sure: they are a gamechanger.

-Interestingly, for me some arguments in these discussions were kinda reminiscent with the dawn of photography and the question if photography is art1.
-Some arguments are even the same that happend (and are happening) in the photography scene2.
-It is a weird iteration of old topics and i think there are many biases in that discussion, however the longer i looked into it the more i get the feeling it is just a mirror of human experiences.
+What’s interesting is that some arguments in these discussions remind me of the dawn of photography and the old debate about whether photography is art.1 Some of the same arguments are still happening in the photography scene today.2 It’s a weird iteration of old topics, and I think there are many biases in the discussion.
+The longer I look into it, the more it feels like a mirror of human experience.

-The biggest concern i have (and why i am reluctant to insert the images i generated on my site) is the question of copyright.
-Stable Diffusion, the Open Source variant of the image generators, showed this when they published their training data.
-In an very interesting article3 it gets clear that almost none of the artists in the massive dataset on which Stable Diffusion was trained on gave consent.
+My biggest concern (and why I’m reluctant to post the images I’ve generated on my site) is the question of copyright.
+Stable Diffusion, the open source variant, made this clear when they published their training data.
+In a very interesting article,3 it became clear that almost none of the artists in the massive dataset gave consent.

-So what would be a good solution here?
+So what would be a good solution?
 I really don’t know.
-Given the nature of these kinds of things it’s probable that attribution would be essentially impossible (although DARPA and Nvidia teamed up to make “forensics tools” that could detect this5) but i would more like to see that the artists gave at least permission, and if someone use it commercially, then there has to be a cut/royalty/patronage - because in the end their art, ideas, etc. were used in the training model.
-I could also imagine a protective system that you can include into your art / images to prevent your work from entering a system like Midjourney for processing.6
+Given the nature of these things, attribution is probably impossible (though DARPA and Nvidia are working on “forensics tools” to detect this5).
+I’d prefer to see artists at least give permission, and if someone uses it commercially, there should be a cut/royalty/patronage - because in the end, their art and ideas were used in the training model.
+I could also imagine a protective system that artists can include in their work to prevent it from being used in systems like Midjourney.6

-Aside from the legal issues it would also be helpful to be able to research the training data to check the biases in the data7.
-I already have have my own bias in my assumption that the model or dataset would actually have properly labeled imagery and good training on the words I used which is simply not the case.
-Hours and hours of parameter modification and exchanging words are gone just to get the result i wanted.
-On the bright side i will be a walking thesaurus at the end of the month.
+Aside from the legal issues, it would also be helpful to be able to research the training data to check for biases.7 I already have my own bias in assuming the model or dataset actually has properly labeled imagery and good training on the words I use - which is simply not the case.
+Hours and hours of parameter tweaking and word changes are gone just to get the result I wanted.
+On the bright side, I’ll be a walking thesaurus by the end of the month.

-Which leads me to the exploitation of artists and i would say definitely yes there is exploitation and i find the reactions rather creepy.
-This will change the job of illustrators dramatically and they get replaced by people who make good prompts?
-This sounds like straight out of an cyberpunk novel where the low life artisan has a small advantage on the art market because he/she knows the names of art genres or artists.
-There are already people who offer their work for prices that are way below minimum wage11.
-It boggles my mind because no one would want to work below minimum wage, and especially not with something that is not a ‘menial’ job, but takes skill and years of practice.
-And the “adapt or die!"-mentality that comes with this is really putting me off.
-Do we really expect artists to become fixer of prompts for a minimum wage and release art into the world only to get copied instantly?
-Honestly, i can really understand if artists get reluctant to produce new art now.
-Even i, after spending so much hours into the generator, felt kinda numb and confused, especially if i see how good it can produce photographs12.
-And then some people say “No, don’t feel afraid, we need you.
-We need you to feed the machine!”.
-It makes me shudder to think that an artist puts all the skills into the work, releasing it only to have people generating dozens of variants within minutes.
+Which leads me to the exploitation of artists - and I would say, yes, there is exploitation, and I find the reactions rather creepy.
+This will change the job of illustrators dramatically, and they’ll be replaced by people who make good prompts?
+It sounds straight out of a cyberpunk novel, where the low-life artisan has a small advantage on the art market because they know the names of art genres or artists.
+There are already people offering their work for prices way below minimum wage.11 It boggles my mind - no one would want to work below minimum wage, especially not in a field that takes skill and years of practice.
+The “adapt or die!” mentality that comes with this is really off-putting.
+Do we really expect artists to become prompt-fixers for minimum wage and release art into the world only to have it copied instantly?
+Honestly, I can understand if artists get reluctant to produce new art now.
+Even I, after spending so many hours with the generator, felt numb and confused - especially seeing how good it can produce photographs.12 And then some people say, “No, don’t feel afraid, we need you.
+We need you to feed the machine!”
+It makes me shudder to think that an artist puts all their skills into their work, only to have people generate dozens of variants within minutes.

-In the end i think it is all about the question of authenticity, to show what is genuine and authentic about us and our unique selves.
-Which leads me finally to the debate of “Should you edit your pictures?” where AI is also playing a bigger role here.
-The discussion is a bit weird for me, because it seems to me that people have a different understanding of what edit means and why some people want to edit pics as few as possible.
-I mean there is always a manipulation in the analog photo process depending on how rigid we are in the definition of manipulation.
-The focal length of a lens will in fact manipulate the captured subject.
-This is most noticeable in the extremes of ultrawide and telephoto distortion.
-The lab is also editing the results in a way due to to chemicals used or the scanning process.
-It is ridiculous to assume an “authentic” picture or print exists.
-I think the definition of edit and alterations of pictures are just off.
-For some an edit is also the dust removal or cropping, for others it starts with hefty alterations.
-For me, editing is when i put additional stuff into the picture that was not present like artifical clouds.
-I also try to edit my pictures as rarely as possible though.
-The kick for me is to get my desired picture just with the used film, composition, filter and lightning tricks and not with Adobe Lightroom that uses algorithms to put dramatic clouds on top which never existed in the first place.
-However this is just my personal taste; other people used double negatives in darkroom to copy/paste certain clouds and i think this is also creative and genuine.
-It is just simply not my cup of tea to edit a pic so hefty.
-For me, too much of alterations makes a pic feel overburdened and kinda empty.
+In the end, I think it’s all about authenticity - showing what is genuine and unique about ourselves.
+Which brings me to the debate: “Should you edit your pictures?” where AI is playing a bigger role here, too.
+The discussion is a bit weird to me, because people have different understandings of what “edit” means and why some want to edit as little as possible.
+There’s always manipulation in the analog photo process, depending on how rigidly you define it.
+The focal length of a lens manipulates the subject.
+The lab edits the results through chemicals or scanning.
+It’s ridiculous to assume an “authentic” picture or print exists.
+For some, an edit is dust removal or cropping; for others, it starts with heavy alterations.
+For me, editing is when I add things that weren’t there - like artificial clouds.
+I try to edit my pictures as little as possible.
+The kick for me is getting the picture I want with film, composition, filters, and lighting tricks - not with Lightroom algorithms that add dramatic clouds that never existed.
+But that’s just my taste; others use double negatives in the darkroom to copy/paste clouds, and I think that’s also creative and genuine.
+It’s just not my cup of tea.
+Too much alteration makes a picture feel overburdened and empty to me.

-Some AI projects are really cool though and i would use it to some degree.
-In the pic from the ferris wheel, i couldn’t get all the dust of the polaroid and removing the dust via GIMP would have taken a long time.
-There is an open source project that could remove all the dust via AI13.
-That looks really promising but sometimes i am not sure if want to use it.
-For the ferris wheel polaroid though i really like the effect that the dust produces.
-It now looks like i made the pic in the night and the dust are stars, although i took it on broad daylight.
-But for some other pics i would gladly use it and i don’t think that dust removal make a pic less ‘authentic’.
+Some AI projects are really cool, though, and I would use them to some degree.
+For example, I had a Polaroid of a ferris wheel with dust I couldn’t remove.
+Using GIMP would have taken ages, but there’s an open source AI project that can remove all the dust.13 That looks promising, but sometimes I’m not sure if I want to use it.
+For the ferris wheel Polaroid, I actually like the effect the dust creates - it looks like stars at night, even though I took it in daylight.
+For other pictures, I’d gladly use it, and I don’t think dust removal makes a picture less “authentic.”

-So what will we see next?
-I guess we will see a similar reaction like the impressionists had with the invention of photography14.
-‘Authentic’ art will also play a bigger role, which in a way also means to not play the rigged game and ignoring stuff and people that don’t inspire15.
-That is something i also try to hold on to.
-I do photography for myself and not to impress masses or be part of any current trend.
+So what’s next?
+I guess we’ll see a reaction similar to what the impressionists faced with the invention of photography.14 “Authentic” art will play a bigger role, which also means not playing the rigged game and ignoring things and people that don’t inspire.15 That’s something I try to hold on to.
+I do photography for myself, not to impress the masses or follow trends.
 It doesn’t have to resonate with everyone.
-I try to go my own way, learn new stuff, explore myself.
-If i can find inspiration with an image generator sure why not, as long as i am keeping being authentic.
+I try to go my own way, learn new things, and explore myself.
+If I find inspiration with an image generator, why not - as long as I keep being authentic.

 -